 Udaipur is connected to Delhi, Mumbai and Jaipur by direct flight, taking only about an hour in the air.
 For those who’d prefer a road-based itinerary, we recommend connecting the dots from Jaipur (or Ranthambhore) with a stop en-route in rural Rajasthan (here are a few of our favourites).
 Udaipur is also within driving distance of Jodhpur, which is about five hours away and nicely broken up with a stop at the beautiful Jain temple in Ranakpur en-route.

 … and where to rest your head

-Udaipur is home to some of not only Rajasthan’s finest hotels but the world’s.
+Udaipur is home to some of Rajasthan’s most exquisite hotels, if not the world’s.
 Three of our favourites include:

 Price Guide: $$$$

 The Leela Palace promises a luxurious stay.
 Its spectacular position on the banks of Lake Pichola ensures that each room has views over the tranquil lake.
 The palace took 14 years in total to complete.
 This is reflected in the incredible detail that has gone into the artwork throughout the hotel, and the intricate murals in the courtyards.
 The Sheesh Mahal restaurant offers some of the finest Indian cuisines in the region.